rufuspollock-okfn/cop21/agreement/4-dec-2015/index.md

     4. Ensure clarity and tracking of support needed and received by developing country Parties in accordance with Articles 6, 7 and 8;
     5. Ensure that there shall be no double counting of financial resources provided [and ensure the environmental integrity of this Agreement]. *{While the first concept is relevant here, the second bracketed concept does not relate to this section on support, and could be moved elsewhere.}*

-    *{Further discussion is needed on: the relationship between the system and existing arrangements; the nature of flexibility; and the potential role of ‘nationally determined’.}*
+    *{Further discussion is needed on: the relationship between the system and existing arrangements; the nature of flexibility; and the potential role of ‘nationally determined'.}*

 6. **Option 1:** Each Party[, taking into account their common but differentiated responsibilities and their specific national and regional development priorities, objectives, and circumstances,] [shall][should][other] provide transparent, complete, consistent, comparable, and accurate information in accordance with guidelines [referred to in paragraph 6 of this Article] [developed by the CMA] on: